I'm all for a good ol' fashioned showdown. But when it comes to the cash ISA vs stocks and shares ISA duel, it shouldn't be a fight.

-Here’s a great article by Freetrade’s Paul Allison on why cash can be a drag on your portfolio’s performance.
+Here's a great article on why cash can be a drag on your performance in a portfolio of investments.

 What’s a cash ISA?

 The main benefit of a cash ISA is that your savings will earn interest without having to pay tax.
 This is the main way it differs from a traditional savings account (or, a non-ISA savings account).

 But many wouldn't actually pay tax on interest from a regular savings account to begin with, because of their Personal Savings Allowance (PSA).

-And with the Bank of England (BoE) reporting interest rates at “new historically low levels” you would need to save a lot to earn enough interest to exceed the £1,000 limit for a basic taxpayer.
+Given the Bank of England (BoE) was reporting interest rates at ‘historically low levels' last year, you would need to save a lot to earn enough interest to exceed the £1,000 limit for a basic taxpayer.

-For instance, if you were earning 1% interest on your savings account, you would need to have £100,000 deposited to earn £1,000 in savings interest.
+For instance, if you were earning 1% interest on your savings account, you would need to have a minimum balance of £100,000 deposited to earn £1,000 in savings interest.

 The difference between a stocks and shares ISA and a cash ISA